theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.AbapTimestamp.md

 ### <a id="ERPConnect_AbapTimestamp__ctor_System_UInt64__"></a> AbapTimestamp\(in ulong\)

-Initializes a new instance of <xref href="ERPConnect.AbapTimestamp" data-throw-if-not-resolved="false"></xref>
-from total ticks (100 nanoseconds passed since 01.01.0001).
+Initializes a new instance of `ERPConnect.AbapTimestamp` from total ticks (100 nanoseconds passed since 01.01.0001).

 ```csharp